jthet/my-coe332-hws/homework04/README.md

 | `/epochs/<int:epoch>/speed`  | returns the speed of a specific epoch      |

+** Note: <epoch> takes in an integer value, corresponding to the index of the epcon (i.e. the first epoch in the data set is epoch = 1)

 ### Instructions and Instalation:
 Download all files in homework04 folder and proceed.